Watson Institute for International and Public Affairs

 Pitch Presentations and Awards

 On the second day of the hackathon, all participating teams will have the opportunity to present their pitches to a panel of judges, who will evaluate each team's pitch on the basis of originality, respect to individuals and communities, context, feasibility, impact, sustainability, and partnerships.
-Following all presentations, the panel will announce the top teams who will then have the opportunity to submit a formal project proposal to be considered for up to $3,000 in seed funding.
+Following all presentations, the judges will announce the top teams of the Hackathon, including the team that will have the opportunity to recieve a $3,000 seed grant!

 Presentations will be evaluated using this Evaluation Framework